terrymci/SudokuSolver/README.md

 # SudokuSolver
 Java project for a basic Sudoku puzzle solving engine.
-Refer to https://en.wikipedia.org/wiki/Sudoku for basic info about the game rules.
+Refer to https://en.wikipedia.org/wiki/Sudoku for Sudoku game background and rules.

 This project represents a Sudoku board as a 9x9 matrix of Cells, which can have an assigned integer value or a null value.
 The 3x3 subsections of the Board are called "Squares".